xianlinbox/daily_practise/aws-solution-architect/design_network_connectivity_strategy.md

 - Inbound DNS queries: resolve from on-prem to aws resources.
 - Outbound DBS queries: resolve from aws VPC to on-prem
 - support forward queries to another DNS servers

+## CloudFront

+Fast CDN provide by AWS. it can:

+- Globald distribution through edge locations worldwide to deliver content closer to users.
+- Cache: store content in local edge to reduce load to origin server
+- the orgin can be : S3/EC2/API Gateway/ELB/other non AWS http service
+- Access control: use Signed URl/Signed cookie to control who can access the content
+- CloundFront functions or lambda@edge custom routing
+- work with WAF/Shield/IAM/OAI for security

 ## Direct Connection